vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

 7. Expand **Management Portal Configuration** to configure the deployment of vSphere Integrated Containers Management Portal.

     - In the **Management Portal Port** text box, optionally change the port on which to publish the vSphere Integrated Containers Management Portal service.
-    - To use custom certificates to authenticate connections to vSphere Integrated Containers Management Portal, optionally paste the content of the appropriate certificate and key files in the **SSL Cert** and **SSL Cert Key** text boxes.
+    - To use custom certificates to authenticate connections to vSphere Integrated Containers Management Portal, optionally paste the content of the appropriate certificate, key, and Certificate Authority (CA) files in the **SSL Cert**, **SSL Cert Key**, and **CA Cert** text boxes.

         **IMPORTANT**: Provide the TLS private key as a PEM-encoded PKCS#8-formatted file.